 The simulations replicated the experimental conditions in our month-long study.
-We began by simulating movements to 5 targets, arranged as they were for subjects (see figure 1a).
+We began by simulating movements to 5 targets, arranged as they were for subjects (see Fig. 1A).
 Each movement direction was considered separately and then averaged for graphical presentation.
-Total movement duration (1200ms) matched values observed empirically and for each session we simulated 100 movements.
+Total movement duration (1200 ms) matched values observed empirically and for each session we simulated 100 movements.

 We began with session 1 by simulating movements in the absence of load.
-This generated five sets of modelled control signals (one for each movement direction) that compensated for the dynamics of the arm and produced straight-line movements.
+This generated five sets of modeled control signals (one for each movement direction) that compensated for the dynamics of the arm and produced straight-line movements.
 For session 2 we used the five sets of final session 1 control signals as initial commands for movements in each of the five force fields.
 For session 3 and session 4, initial commands for each movement direction were based on a weighted average of the control signals for that direction from preceding sessions.
-For each movement direction, the modelled control signals were averaged according to the following equation:
+For each movement direction, the modeled control signals were averaged according to the following equation where $\lambda_1$ and $\lambda_2$ are time-varying vectors of threshold muscle lengths associated (in this example) with session 1 and session 2 training, $w_1$ and $w_2$ are the relative weights for each session, and $\lambda{evg}$ is the vectorally averaged control signal.
+To obtain initial commands for session 3, session 1 and session 2 control signals were weighted 20%/80% (according to the 2-day delay group in Fig. 5B).
+The same weightings were used for all movement directions.
+To select weightings for session 4, we performed a number of simulations in which weights for session 2 and session 3 ranged from 0%/100% to 100%/0%.
+We then computed the sum of squared differences between actual and simulated session 4 performance.
+Based on this analysis, session 2 and session 3 control signals were weighted 50%/50% to produce initial commands for session 4.

-$$\lambda{avg} = W_1 \lambda_1 + W_2 \lambda_2$$
+$$\lambda{avg} = w_1 \lambda_1 + w_2 \lambda_2$$